 Contesting a Will

-Whilst we all have the freedom to leave our estate to our chosen beneficiaries in the amounts or proportions we deem fair and appropriate, there are circumstances where it is appropriate to review and potentially challenge the Will of a person after they have passed away.
+Whilst we all have the freedom to leave our estate to our chosen beneficiaries in the amounts or proportions we choose, there are circumstances where it is appropriate to review and potentially challenge the Will of a person after they have passed away.

 A Part IV claim, also known as a Testator Family Maintenance claim or Family Provision claim, may be brought against an estate during the estate administration process if an eligible person believes that adequate provision from the estate was not made for them under the terms of the Will or in accordance with the laws of intestacy.